 Changing orientation will skew the layout until you touch the screen, when everything pops back to where it should be.

 I tried several html viewers and browsers, and found the free Dolphin browser to give the best app-like experience with its full-screen mode.
 You can bookmark the home page of the forager (tap the "+" to the left of the address bar) and access it by opening the browser from your device home screen and then the bookmark.

 You will notice that the foraging guide is designed to mimic an iPhone app with the top and bottom navigation bars.
 These will function fully in Android, and you can still use Android's return button.

-When you receive the email with the download link, open the link in the browser.
-Tap on the link "click here" and when prompted by the "Save as:" dialogue, tap OK.
+Tap on the download link and when prompted by the "Save as:" dialogue, tap OK.

 Full-screen mode may need to be installed as an add-on (free).
 To enable full-screen tap the "Add-ons" icon in the menu and turn on "Full Screen".
 If it does not show in the slider tap the settings icon there to view a list of add-ons for installation.
 Once activated you can toggle full-screen mode by simply tapping the menu button.

 The download is a zipped file called "forage-uk.zip" or "forage-tna.zip", depending on which version you bought.